Dr. Oetker

-Dr. Oetker ([ˌdɔktoːɐ̯ ˈʔœtkɐ]) is a German-French multinational company that produces baking powder, cake mixes, frozen pizza, pudding, cake decoration, cornflakes, party candles, and various other products.
+Dr. Oetker ([ˌdɔktoːɐ̯ ˈʔœtkɐ]) is a German multinational company that produces baking powder, cake mixes, frozen pizza, pudding, cake decoration, cornflakes, birthday candles, beer, and various other products.

 The company is a wholly owned branch of the Oetker Group, headquartered in Bielefeld, Germany.

 Portfolio

 The portfolio includes more than 300 individual companies in five different businesses, among them food (including Dr. Oetker GmbH and Coppenrath & Wiese KG), breweries (Radeberger Group), sparkling wine and spirits (Henkell & Co.
-Sektkellerei), banking (Bankhaus Lampe), and "further interests" (among them chemicals, financing, and participation, and a number of high-class hotels all over Europe).
+Sektkellerei), banking (Bankhaus Lampe), and "further interests" (among them chemicals, financing, and a number of high-class hotels in Europe).

 History

 Formation

 The company was founded by August Oetker in 1891.
 The first product developed was Backin, a measured amount of baking powder that, when mixed with 500 g of flour and other ingredients, produced a cake.

 First World War

-Oetker's son Rudolf and his wife Ida had two children, Rudolf-August and Ursula; however, the senior Rudolf was later killed in the First World War.
+Oetker's son Rudolf and his wife Ida had two children, Rudolf-August and Ursula.
+The senior Rudolf was later killed in the First World War.
 His widow Ida remarried Richard Kaselowsky, and they had four more children with Kaselowsky raising Rudolf-August and Ursula as his own.
+Kaselowsky became the manager of the company from 1920 to his death.